 Recipe Variations:

-Creamy Tomato Sauce: Stir 1/4 cup heavy cream at the end of cooking for a creamy, pink tomato sauce.
+Creamy Tomato Sauce: Stir in 1/4 cup heavy cream at the end of cooking for a creamy, pink tomato sauce.

 Wine-Infused Sauce: After sautéing the onions and garlic, add 1/2 cup of red wine.
 Sweat it down before adding the tomatoes for added depth of flavor.